Tuesday, January 17, 2017

 TINGOHAN – A creature with big, sharp teeth that stays in the dark, causing fear among children playing hide and seek at night.

-TUPONG-TUPONG – A humanoid creature capable of stretching its body to varying heights.was an ugly hominoid that could be as tall as a tree when it chanced to stand beside one or as short and puffed up when beside a child or any short object.
+TUPONG-TUPONG – A humanoid creature capable of stretching its body to varying heights.An ugly hominoid that could be as tall as a tree when it chanced to stand beside one or as short and puffed up when beside a child or any short object.
 It could hide anywhere and took the height and size of whatever object or structure it chooses.
 It was the bogey plastic creature of the ancient Bikol world.

 UNGMANAN – An unseen dweller of nature, Ungmanan causes sickness to those disrespecting nature, requiring healing rituals.

 LAQUI - is a type of Asuang that are once Yasaw who have tasted human blood.
 The once playful pranksters will become flesh eating monsters once they taste human blood.
-Ugly with lower part of their body like that ofa bipedal goat
+Ugly with lower part of their body like that of a bipedal goat

 YASAW - Yasaw, mischievous creatures Resembling dark-skinned small children, the Yasaw are known for their playful nature and love for pranks.
 Despite their mischief, they do not harm humans but rather aim to create fear and amusement.
 In Bicol mythology it is a creature favoired by Asuang.
 A misunderstanding between Gugurang and a Yasaw leads to divine retribution and intensifies Asuang's anger.
 The Yasaw's playful pranks unravel within the mythical realm of Ibalong, showcasing their distinctive role in the pre-colonial folklore of Bicol.